 While most real estate agents get paid through commission, some charge a flat fee instead.
 Make sure to get confirmation on this so you can make an informed decision.

 Even the best realtor in the business won’t be ideal if their communication style doesn’t align with yours.
 Be clear on the amount and style of communication you expect from a future realtor.
 Don’t allow the real estate agent to dictate this - selling or buying a home is a big step and your realtor should adhere to whatever standards you set forth.

 Upcoming move?
-Check out SmartMove’s comprehensive and customizable moving guide - map your move on your terms with SmartMove.
+Check out SmartMove’s comprehensive and customizable moving guide including our moving checklist - map your move on your terms with SmartMove.

 While these questions aren’t set in stone, they do touch on the the major points of information you need from a potential realtor match.

 For a more extensive list of questions to ask a real estate agent prospect, check out Redfin’s article on 15 questions to ask a new real estate agent.